shradinx/3d-turtle-mapping/README.md

 # Interactive 3D Mapping &mdash; ComputerCraft Turtle Environment

-This program displays a 3D application aimed at connecting to a ComputerCraft turtle via a local websocket server and giving the user the ability to map out and interact with the environment around the turtle.
+This program displays a 3D application that allows connection of a ComputerCraft turtle, with the application being used as a way to map out and interact with the environment around the turtle.

 ![Example of turtle mapping its environment](src/resources/img/example.png)